thomasisberg/macos-web-development/README.md

 - **Libiconv**
 - **MySQL**
 - **Dnsmasq** to be able to browser `http://{any}.test`
-- **Apache** some say it's better with Homebrew than the MacOS default. 🤷‍♂️ `sphp` only works with a Homebrew:ed Apache.
+- **Apache** some say it's better with Homebrew than the MacOS default. 🤷‍♂️ Automagic PHP configuration and PHP switching with `sphp` only works with a Homebrew:ed Apache.
 - **PHP** versions 5.6 to 7.4
 - **sphp** a PHP switcher script